Geometrical Interpretation of Electromagnetism in a 5-Dimensional Manifold: Field equations and the Energy-Momentum Tensor

 \section{Field equations and the Energy-Momentum Tensor}

-In this section we suggest the field equations for \(\tilde{g}_{ab}\) which are needed to determine the deformed manifold completely in conjunction with \(\tilde{A}_a\) discussed in Section \ref{section physical quantities}.
-The 4D part of the Einstein tensor of the deformed 5D manifold becomes (Appendix \ref{appendix Einstein tensor})
+In this section we suggest the field equations for \(\tilde{g}_{ab}\) which are needed to determine the deformed manifold completely in conjunction with \(\tilde{A}_a\) discussed in section \ref{section physical quantities}.
+The 4D part of the Einstein tensor of the deformed 5D manifold becomes (appendix \ref{appendix Einstein tensor})

-up to the second power of the electromagnetic 4-potential, the Riemann tensor, the Ricci tensor, and the Ricci scalar of the undeformed space-time (the last three will be called as the curvature quantities of the undeformed space-time).
+up to the second power of the electromagnetic 4-potential, the Riemann tensor, the Ricci tensor, and the Ricci scalar of the undeformed space-time (the latter three will be called the curvature quantities of the undeformed space-time).
 For the 4D signature of ($+$ $-$ $-$ $-$), the above equation can be written as

-where the superscript $<$EM$>$ stands for electromagnetic field.
+where the superscript $\langle$EM$\rangle$ stands for electromagnetic field.
 Now we choose the permeability of vacuum to be \(\mu_0 = 16\pi \).
-Also, by taking \(\bar{\hat{G}}_{ab}=8\pi \hat{T}_{ab}\) for the field equations of any manifold (i.e., deformed and undeformed manifold, this is emphasized with the hat mark), the field equations of the undeformed manifold become \(G_{ab} = \bar{G}_{ab} = 8\pi T_{ab}^{\text{ <M>}}\) (where the superscript $<$M$>$ stands for matter).
+Also, by taking \(\bar{\hat{G}}_{ab}=8\pi \hat{T}_{ab}\) for the field equations of any manifold (i.e. deformed and undeformed manifold, this is emphasized with the hat mark), the field equations of the undeformed manifold become \(G_{ab} = \bar{G}_{ab} = 8\pi T_{ab}^{\rm{\langle M \rangle }}\) (where the superscript $\langle$M$\rangle$ stands for matter).
 Finally, the field equations for the deformed manifold crystallize into

 Therefore, the total energy-momentum tensor in the deformed manifold up to the second power of the electromagnetic 4-potential and the curvature quantities of the undeformed space-time is

 This energy-momentum tensor includes the energy-momenta of matter, the electromagnetic field, and additional terms involving the electric current.
 The latter show that there is an interaction between the electromagnetic potential and the electric current.